langchain-ai/langgraph/docs/docs/how-tos/index.md

 - [How to handle large numbers of tools](many-tools.ipynb)

 ## Subgraphs

+[Subgraphs](../concepts/low_level/#subgraphs) allow you to reuse an existing graph from another graph.
+These how-to guides show how to use subgraphs:

 - [How to add and use subgraphs](subgraph.ipynb)
 - [How to view and update state in subgraphs](subgraphs-manage-state.ipynb)